-In CUB’s recent statewide campaign promoting energy efficiency, one of our messages was that efficiency has always been about making your home more comfortable, but using less energy.
+In CUB’s recent statewide campaign, one of our messages was that efficiency has always been about making your home more comfortable, but using less energy.

 Now that federal experts have predicted Midwest natural gas bills will jump by 13 percent compared with last winter, it’s time to develop a cold-weather plan for your home.
 We hope these tips help: